PrefectHQ/prefect/client/README.md

 ## Join the community

 Prefect is made possible by the fastest growing community of thousands of friendly data engineers.
 Join us in building a new kind of workflow system.
 The [Prefect Slack community](https://prefect.io/slack) is a fantastic place to learn more about Prefect, ask questions, or get help with workflow design.
-All community forums, including code contributions, issue discussions, and slack messages are subject to our [Code of Conduct](https://discourse.prefect.io/faq).
+All community forums, including code contributions, issue discussions, and Slack messages are subject to our [Code of Conduct](https://github.com/PrefectHQ/prefect/blob/main/CODE_OF_CONDUCT.md).

 ## Contribute